Your Guide: How to Get into Machine Learning

 What is Machine Learning?

-There are three main kinds of machine learning.
-Supervised learning means the computer learns from labeled data to make predictions.
-Unsupervised learning looks for patterns in data that’s not labeled.
-And then there’s reinforcement learning, where computers learn through rewards like in games.
+There are three main types of machine learning.
+In supervised learning, the computer learns from annotated data to make predictions.
+In unsupervised learning, computers figure out patterns in data that isn’t annotated.
+And then there’s reinforcement learning (the process that AlphaGo used), in which computers learn from receiving rewards, such as in games.

 Applications of Machine Learning

-Machine learning is doing amazing things in every area, improving how things work.
-For example:
+Machine learning is revolutionizing everything, making things better in every way, for example:

 1. Healthcare: It helps diagnose illnesses, forecast patient recovery, and work out treatments.